ToucanToco/weaverbird/docs/_docs/user-interface/pivot.md

 - `Aggregate values using...`: the aggregation function to be used when aggregation has to be performed

+- `Pivot values in ...`: for sql translator only, values to keep in value column

 #### Example

 <img src="../../img/docs/user-interface/pivot_example_conf.jpg" width="750" />